-Before making the decision to implement an internal phone systems, companies should take into consideration their size, expansion objectives and communication needs.
+Before making the decision to implement an internal telephone system, companies should take into consideration their size, expansion objectives and communication needs.

-If the company operates through a small centralized office, internal phone systems might not be necessary for efficient functioning of processes.
-However, if the specific business is located in different cities or counties, has a high customer enquiry flow and is looking for further penetration to other places, this system can be of huge benefit for them.
+Of course, if the specific business is located in different cities or counties, has a high customer enquiry flow, and is looking for further penetration to other places, internal telephone system can be of huge benefit for them.

-Shifting from a public phone line to an internal telephone system may cause some changes.
-But fortunately, internal telephone systems are not highly complex and do not require worker training or learning courses.
-All they need to learn is the various extension numbers so they would know how to get in touch with departments and divisions.
+Shifting from a public phone line to an internal telephone system may incur some changes, but fortunately, internal telephone systems are not highly complex and do not require specialist training or learning courses.
+All they need to learn is the various extension numbers so they know how to get in touch with departments and divisions.

 Moreover, an internal telephone system is not hard to implement since it is an attachment to a PBX system and doesn’t require high and frequent maintenance.
 It is highly adaptable to any business’ needs since it allows many functions and can easily be broadened with business growth.

-Many companies are already convinced that internal telephone systems are an asset to their business, given thta it reduces cost and adds value to business processes and customer communication.
+Many companies are already convinced that internal telephone systems are a valuable asset to their business, given that it reduces cost and adds value to business processes and customer communication.

-Since customer satisfaction is a main objective for most modern companies, flow of information both outside and inside the company is extremely important for successful coordination between activities, leading to greater process efficiency.
+Since customer satisfaction is a key objective for most modern companies, the flow of information both outside and inside the company is extremely important for successful coordination between activities, leading to greater process efficiency.